Educational Foundations (EFN)

 EFN 207 Cr.
 1 Resolving Diversity Issues Through Experiential Drama

 An interactive experience involving drama and dialogue to address cultural conflict, racial ethnic and other diversity issues.
 Students research topics to gain background information.
 Short scenarios are developed and presented to UW-L classes and on-campus organizations as requested, as well as off-campus social agencies, school groups, businesses, etc. Repeatable for credit – maximum three.
 Offered Fall, Spring.

 Students investigate their own perceptions about the teacher, the learner, the curriculum, and schooling in society.
 Students are introduced to the world of education and the realities of professional teaching.
 To be taken concurrently with CI 211.
-Prerequisites: sophomore standing; minimum 2.75 GPA; successful completion of the Pre-Professional Skills Test (PPST).
+Prerequisite: sophomore standing, minimum 2.75 GPA, successful completion of the Pre-Professional Skills Test (PPST).

 Study of areas and topics of current interest.
 The department will select topics based on current trends or needs.
 Repeatable for credit - maximum six.
 Offered occasionally.